intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Authentication/README.md

         // Set the login path to be our login page. options.LoginPath = new PathString("/Account/Login");
     })
-    .AddApiClient(httpBuilder => httpBuilder
+    .AddApiClient(configureHttpBuilder: http => http
+        // Configure primary message handler.
         .ConfigurePrimaryHttpMessageHandler(() => new SocketsHttpHandler() {
             EnableMultipleHttp2Connections = true
         })
+        // Add resilience via Microsoft.Extensions.Http.Resilience.
         .AddStandardResilienceHandler());
 ```

-> The example shown above is for illustration purposes only and is equivalent to the HTTP client registration that is added by default.
+> The example shown above is equivalent to the HTTP client registration that is added by default.